Fortnite brings back NFL outfits ahead of Super Bowl 2019

 With the Super Bowl fast approaching, Epic Games decided to bring football uniform skins back to Fortnite: Battle Royale so you can represent your team while you play.

-Starting on Friday, February 1 at 7:00 p.m.
-ET (4:00 p.m.
+Starting on Friday, Feb.
+1 at 7 p.m.
+ET (4 p.m.
 PT), you'll once again be able to purchase your favorite team's uniform in male and female variants.
-And for fans of Super Bowl competitors the New England Patriots and Los Angeles Rams can get a little something extra with alternative white versions of their respective uniforms being added for the first time.
+And fans of Super Bowl competitors the New England Patriots and Los Angeles Rams can get a little something extra with alternative white versions of their respective uniforms being added for the first time.

 Fans of either the Patriots or Rams will also have the opportunity to duke it out in a limited time mode called NFL Rumble LTM.
 This 20 vs. 20 match pits players in Rams uniforms against a rival team in Patriots uniforms to fight with unlimited respawns until one team is the victor.